 During this period, the OIG took part in the activities of the Executive Council on Integrity and Efficiency (ECIE), and allocated resources for responding to information requests from and for the Congress and other agencies.
-We continued to participate in an advisory capacity in the Agency's implementation of the Federal Information Security Management Act (FISMA).
-The OIG also provided oversight of the Agency's independent auditors as they prepared and completed the Agency's first financial statement audit for the fiscal year ending September 30, 2003.
+The OIG also provided oversight of the Agency's independent auditors as they started the Agency's sixth annual financial statement audit for the fiscal year ending September 30, 2008.